 The rationale behind this method is straightforward: even if a hacker manages to secure a user’s password, they would still require the unique code to gain access.
 However, it is important to note that this method is not completely foolproof.
 Crafty hackers able to intercept the unique code or create duplicate websites to steal credentials can still bypass this security measure.
 Despite these vulnerabilities, the complexities involved in these hacking methods make two-factor authentication considerably safer than its single-factor counterpart.

-So what does “true” two-factor authentication look like?
-This involves giving users a unique device — one used internally, without Internet connection, such as a security token — that generates a unique code for the user to enter.
-That unique code, which usually changes at set intervals, is then matched with a profile on a database — making it very, very hard to guess.
+Also worth mentioning is “true” two-factor authentication, which involves giving users a unique device, such as a security token, that generates a unique code for the user.
+This code, which changes at set intervals, is matched with a profile in a database, making guessing impossible.

 Follow us to stay updated on all things McAfee and on top of the latest consumer and mobile security threats.